 The rest of this document contains the technical content of this specification.

-Clauses 7 through 21 contain the SBVR terminological entries organized in focused topics that cover the subject filed of this specification: business vocabularies and business rules.
-Clauses 7 through 25 provide the foundation for the SBVR XMI Metamodel which is generated from Clauses 7 through 21 based on the transformation specified in Clause 23.
+The SBVR Vocabulary in Clauses 7 through 21 contains the SBVR terminological entries organized in focused topics that cover the subject filed of this specification: business vocabularies and business rules.
+Clauses 7 through 25 provide the foundation for the SBVR MOF Metamodel which is generated from Clauses 7 through 21 based on the transformation specified in Clause 23.

 Clause 7, the Vocabulary Registration Vocabulary, provides names and definitions for the vocabularies presented in the SBVR specification and of other vocabularies referenced by the SBVR specification.